mini-eggs/Vue2-Redux/README.md

 #### Special note

-This WILL NOT work if your .babelrc has
+This WILL NOT work if your .babelrc has:
 ```json
 {
   "presets": [["env"], { "modules": false }]
 }
 ```

-This MUST BE changed to
+This MUST BE changed to:
 ```json
 {
   "presets": [["env"]]